Drowned former oil boss was wanted in Libya

 A few days before, he had told a friend that he had recently had a series of medical tests and was concerned about getting bad results, Goonewardene told Reuters this week.

-(Reporting by Marie-Louise Gumuchian and Ali Shuaib in Tripoli and by Michael Shields in Vienna; Editing by Mark Heinrich)
+(Reporting by Marie-Louise Gumuchian and Ali Shuaib in Tripoli and by Michael Shields in Vienna, editing by Diana Abdallah)